 anti-inflammatory drugs to decrease the inflammation

-immunosuppressive agents to prevent the immune system from attacking the body's own tissues and causing further inflammation
+immunosuppressive agents to prevent the immune system from causing further inflammation